grafana/loki/docs/clients/promtail/README.md

 logs from targets.
 Once enough data is read into memory, it is flushed as a single batch to Loki.

+As Promtail reads data from sources (files and systemd journal, if configured), it will track the last offset it read in a positions file.
+By default, the positions file is stored at `/var/log/positions.yaml`.
+The positions file helps Promtail continue reading from where it left off in the case of the Promtail instance restarting.

 ## API

 Promtail features an embedded web server exposing a web console at `/` and the following API endpoints: